WYOMING SOLID WASTE AND RECYCLING ASSOCIATION BYLAWS

 6.4 Tenure, selection.
 The term of office for each Executive Board member elected at the annual meeting shall be three years from the date of the annual meeting with initial terms of one year (two members), two years (two members) and three years (three members) in order to stagger terms.
 Members may be elected for successive terms.

 6.5 Officers and Term of Office.
-Officers of the Association shall be a President, elected annually at the annual meeting by the Executive Board from the Board’s members, and a secretary-treasurer appointed by the Executive Board from the organization’s membership.
-The President shall have served on the Executive Board for at least one year.
+Officers of the Association shall be a President, elected annually at the annual meeting by the Executive Board from the Board’s members, a Secretary elected annually at the annual meeting by the Executive Board from the Board’s members, and a Treasurer, elected annually at the annual meeting by the Executive Board from the Board’s members, The President, Secretary, and Treasurer shall have served on the Executive Board for at least one year.
 Officers may be elected or appointed for successive terms.

 6.6 Duties of the President.